NyteshadeXT/PF2e-Core-Vault/3-Rules/Journals/PF2e Journals/Archetypes/Acrobat.md

 ---

 # Acrobat
-You have trained your body to perform incredible, seemingly superhuman feats of grace.
-You move in ways that leave your opponents caught off guard and fumbling for a response, turning every fight into performance art.
+You have trained your body to perform incredible, seemingly superhuman feats of grace and agility.
+You move in ways that leave your opponents fumbling for a response, turning every fight into a nimble piece of performance art.

+Often underestimated, such mastery over the body is useful both on a stage and a battlefield.
+In fact, acrobatics is an often-practiced art among thieves, assassins, and explorers.

 ## [[Feats/Acrobat Dedication|Acrobat Dedication]] Feat 2